proudlyserving/proudlyserving.github.io/_posts/2021-12-07-new-proudly-serving-chapter-default-to-open.md

 ---
 title: "New Proudly Serving chapter: Default to open"
-description: Default to open is now published in Proudly Serving.
+description: "'Default to open' by Luke Fretwell is now published in Proudly Serving."
 date: 2021-12-07
 author: Proudly Serving
 icon: fa-solid fa-rocket